 Longxu Dou 窦隆绪

-I am a Research Scientist at Sea AI Lab, working on Natural Language Processing, particularly in multilingual LLM pre-training (Sailor/Sailor2).
+I am a Research Scientist at Sea AI Lab, based on Singapore, working on

 I earned my Ph.D. and Bachelor's degree in Computer Science from Harbin Institute of Technology advised by Professor Wanxiang Che.
 I worked as a research intern at Microsoft Research Asia with Dr.Jian-Guang Lou and at National University of Singapore with Professor Min-Yen Kan.

-Email / Google Scholar / LinkedIn / Github / Twitter
+Email / Google Scholar / LinkedIn / Resume / Github / Twitter

 profile photo